Safe & Secure Bothell Levy and Bond

 Enhanced Public Safety Service

-Funds staffing, operating and program needs, including 13 additional police officers, 5 police civilians, 6 firefighters, 1 probation officer and 2 support staff (1 technical and 1 maintenance)
+The Safe and Secure Levy will fund public safety staffing as well as operating and program needs.
+Positions that are in the process of being filled include13 additional police officers, 5 police civilians, 6 firefighters, 1 probation officer and 2 support staff (1 technical and 1 maintenance).

 - New Patrol Swing Shift during times of highest call volume, allowing for more officers on the street when accidents and crime are highest;